v0d1ch/ghc/docs/users_guide/using-warnings.rst

     <-Wsimplifiable-class-constraints>`.

 .. ghc-flag:: -Wspace-after-bang
-     :shortdesc: warn about spacing with strictness annotation when :ghc-flag:`-XBangPatterns` are not enabled
+     :shortdesc: warn for missing space before the second argument of an infix definition of ``(!)`` when :ghc-flag:`-XBangPatterns` are not enabled
      :type: dynamic
      :reverse: -Wno-missing-space-after-bang
 .. ghc-flag:: -Wtabs